-If you are in need of a safe and insured investment providing reliable interest for a desired number of years, you will want to compare a CD to a fixed annuity account.
+If you are looking for a safe and insured fixed interest investment account, you should compare a bank CD to a guaranteed fixed annuity account.

-Both offer pros and cons depending on what features are most important to you now and going forward.
+Both offer pros and cons depending on what features are most important to you.
 The chart below compares the advantages and disadvantages of both accounts side by side.

 |Insured By?||State Insurance Guaranty Association||Federal Deposit Insurance Corporation|